 - restrictions on disclosure of confidential information;

 - your rights to discontinue the products being distributed (you normally have this right);

 - what will happen if you or they wish to terminate the relationship.

 The agreement needs to be carefully drafted to take into account what you are trying to achieve and the implications of competition law and other regulations, breach of which can result in severe penalties.
 These vary depending on the territory covered by the agreement and the choice of law in the agreement.

-You can give a distributor exclusive rights to distribute your goods in a particular territory, limit the number of distributors, or require distributors to meet particular qualifying criteria but, if you do, competition law probably means you can’t stop the distributor from selling competing products too.
+You can give a distributor exclusive rights to distribute your goods in a particular territory, limit the number of distributors or require distributors to meet particular qualifying criteria.
+However, if you do, competition law probably means you can't stop the distributor from selling competing products too.
 Take advice.